ChaseStewart/Ecen5053Final/README.md

 * Logout (publish an "State == Armed" message and go back to the lock screen with 0 functionality)
 * Voice Control mode (switch to accepting Voice Commands)

+## Access GUI
+At first, the Access page gives a prompt for login using either fingerprint (if previously configured for the user) or username and password (always works for a user).
+All users default to having fingerprints disabled (duhh), and only can enable this by creating a user/password, logging in, then adding fingerprint for themselves.
+Access GUI will allow for adding or removing fingerprints for users.
+When the logout button is pressed on either device, it immediately publishes this message:

 ## Voice Control
 The Voice API is enabled by clicking the Voice Mode button- Upon clicking the voice button, all hub buttons are hidden and Voice mode commences.
 The voice API responds to the following commands:
 * "lights red"   - set lights to fully red